macstadium/catalog/task/orka-full/0.1/README.md

   * `orka-creds` has the following keys: `email` and `password`
   * `orka-ssh-creds` has the following keys: `username` and `password`

-These defaults exist for convenience and you can change them using the available [`Task` parameters](#Configuring-Secrets).
+These defaults exist for convenience, and you can change them using the available [`Task` parameters](#Configuring-Secrets).

 **Script setup**